-From 1 July 2020, unprocessed glass, in a whole or broken state will no longer be able to be exported.
-A year later mixed plastics that are not of a single polymer or resin type and/or require processing before use in re-manufacturing will be banned (in July) as will whole and baled tyres (in December).
-In July 2022 non reprocessed single resin/polymer plastics will be banned and finally in July 2024 mixed and unsorted paper and cardboard will be banned.
+From 1 January 2021, unprocessed glass in a whole or broken state will no longer be able to be exported.
+Mixed plastics that are not of a single polymer or resin type and/or require processing before use in re-manufacturing will be banned from 1 July 2021.
+Exports of whole whole and baled tyres will be banned from December 2021.
+In July 2022, non reprocessed single resin/polymer plastics will be banned and finally in July 2024 mixed and unsorted paper and cardboard will be banned.

 Following extensive advocacy ALGA were pleased that the Government has made a commitment to drive market demand for recylates through a new Commonwealth procurement policy and also invest in infrastructure to support the export ban.